PumasAI-Labs/Time-to-Event/docs/instructors.md

 We will use three models in the single time to event workflow.
 They have the same covariate (`DOSE`) but they differ on the assumptions of the underlying distribution of the hazard function:

-1. Exponential hazard function: assumes ...
+1. Exponential hazard function: assumes constant hazard
-1. Weibull hazard function: assumes ...
+1. Weibull hazard function: assumes either increasing, decreasing or constant hazard
-1. Gompertz hazard function: assumes ...
+1. Gompertz hazard function: assumes either increasing, decreasing or constant hazard

-TODO: Exponential model (assumptions)

-TODO: Exponential model (assumptions)

-TODO: Exponential model (assumptions)
+The exponential model is the first TTE model that we will fit.
+We are defining `λ₁` as the basal hazard and `β` as the `DOSE` covariate effect.
+In the `@pre` block we calculate `_λ₁` as the basal hazard with inter-subject variability and `_λ₀` as the total hazard for each subject.
+Since the exponential model has a simple formula, we define the in the `@vars` block that `λ = _λ₀ `.

+For the Weibull model the parameters are almost the same as the exponential model, but with the addition of the shape parameter `Κ`.
+In the `@vars` block we use the Weibull formula for the hazard function `λ`.
+The Gompertz model follows a similar pattern as the Weibull model.

+In all of these three models, we are using the special distribution `TimeToEvent`.
+For the fitting procedure we cannot use `FOCE()` and we need to use either `NaivePooled()` or `LaplaceI()`.

 Finally, you can compare the estimates with the `compare_estimates` from `PumasUtilities`.
 If you find opportune, you can go over model comparisons between the three models with fit metrics, e.g. AIC,